-As an actress, Joy can also be seen in HULU’s upcoming limited series IRON MIKE as well as episodes of SNOWFALL, FOR THE PEOPLE, L-WORD: GENERATION Q and others.
-She is scheduled to appear in the US premier of NINE NIGHT at Roundhouse Theater, fall 2022.
+As an actress, Joy can also be seen in HULU’s upcoming limited series MIKE as well as episodes of SNOWFALL, FOR THE PEOPLE, L-WORD: GENERATION Q and others.
+She is scheduled to appear in the US premier of NINE NIGHT at Roundhouse Theater, Fall 2022.
 Joy is also a co-host of The Lortel Theatre’s podcast, LIVE at THE LORTEL; lifting the voices of BIPOC and LGBTQ+ artists exploring arts and advocacy.

 Joy lives in Los Angeles with her husband and only daughter Zenzele, who is living her cinematography dreams.
 When not acting or choreographing intimate scenes, Joy can occasionally be found teaching, hosting self-care workshops or chilling at the beach.

 “I am passionate about creating consensual, compelling and dynamic storytelling while keeping our hearts and souls intact.”